 Boutonnieres are an added touch to make a special event more memorable.
 Boutonnieres, worn on the lapel, can be customized to match an individual's attire or coordinate with your date's corsage.

 Corsages are an extra touch to make a special event or person even more memorable.
-Body flower can be customized to match an individual's personality, clothing, favorite colors, or the even for which they are intended.
+Body flowers can be customized to match an individual's personality, clothing, favorite colors, or the even for which they are intended.

 Flowers are one of the most important aspects of your wedding day.
 They set the mood and tone for the event and will be remembered for years to come.
 A good rule of thumb is to contact your florist at least three months in advance.
 However, if your wedding is going to be an exceptionally elaborate event, take place during peak wedding season or fall on a holiday, then six months to a year is not too soon to contact your florist.
 This will allow Quinn's to begin looking for any props or specialty items you might need.
 Wedding flowers can be highly specific, and colors often have to be very precise, so we need advance notice to place flower orders.

 Yes.
-Be honest about your budget on the initial consultation so the Quinn's know what to recommend.
+Be honest about your budget on the initial consultation so that Quinn's will know what to recommend.
 By taking your budget into consideration from the very beginning of the planning process, we can give you the best advice on how to place the flowers for maximum effect and what types of flowers will be the best value to achieve your desired look.

 The more information you can provide the better we will be prepared to offer creative suggestions.
 Your florist will want to create a spectacular and memorable event for you.
 Anything you can bring will be beneficial.
 Pictures that depict what you have in mind are extremely helpful.
 Bring a photo of your dress and a sample of the fabric or lace if you have it, as well as swatches and photos of the bridesmaids' dresses.
-Also think about what "style" of wedding you want.
+Also, think about what "style" of wedding you want.
 If you are not sure, we can offer suggestions based on your wedding plans so far.